Curbside trash and recycling collection are not your only options.

-The Leaf Recycling Program is one of several services provided by the Streets Department to honor the City’s ongoing commitment to recycling.
+Leaf recycling is one of several services provided by the Streets Department to honor the City’s ongoing commitment to recycling.
 This recycling program reduces the waste stream and saves landfill space.
 Mechanical collection and bagged drop-off services are provided.

 Collected leaves are taken to the Fairmount Park Organic Recycling Center.
 Small quantities of the resulting compost and mulch are available for free to Philadelphia residents.

-The Christmas Tree Recycling Program usually takes place for two weeks in January.
+Christmas tree recycling usually takes place for two weeks in January.
 While the program is running, you may bring your Christmas tree to one of several designated locations or one of six sanitation convenience centers.
 Trees can also be left at select locations managed by various neighborhood and civic organizations.

 Some materials are not accepted as part of curbside collection, but you can still dispose of them properly.

 |Item type||Disposal methods|

 |Household hazardous waste (e.g., paints, motor oil, antifreeze)|

 |Bulk items (e.g., stoves, washing machines, air conditioners)||

 |Universal waste (e.g., fluorescent light bulbs and lithium, rechargeable, and lead-acid batteries)||

 |Construction debris (e.g., bricks, rocks, cinder or concrete block, etc.)||